grain-lang/grain/stdlib/option.md

 toResult : (a, Option<b>) -> Result<b, a>
 ```

-Converts the Option to a Result, using the provided Error in case of the `None` variant.
+Converts the Option to a Result, using the provided error in case of the `None` variant.

 Parameters: